Bilk Creek Reservoir was constructed during the 1950s. It is privately owned and operated for irrigation, but is accessible to the public.

 Fishing Report

-Bilk has had a few tough years but should improve this fall with stocking.
-There are still a few bass in the lake, but the trout should be the main catch when temperatures come down a little.
+Bilk has had a few tough years but should improve when trout stocking begins again.
+There are still a few bass in the lake, but the trout should be the main catch during the coolest months.

 Bilk Creek Reservoir Angler Guide Information